jerrodq2/freelancing-website-practice-project/README.md

 A freelancing website based off of the concepts of sites such as upwork.
 This is a practice project, it is not intended to become an in production website.
 The technologies used are Node.js with Express.js for the backend, Postgres for the database, and ReactJS for the front end.
 The starting focus of this project is on code quality, enforcing code standards with ESLint, connecting Node.js with React.js, unit testing, stronger github practices, and continous integration via Circleci.
 Currently, it is designed to run on two different servers/ports, the backend (express) runs on one, and the frontend (react) runs on another.

 ## Getting Started
 You need Node.js, nodemon, npm, and postgres installed on your system to use this project locally.
-These steps gets the backend server running, you also need to follow the steps detailed in client/README to get the frontend server started.
+Follow these steps to setup both the backend and front end projects and start both servers.

 To get started, you need to create a '.env' file in the main project directory.
 Model it after the .env.example file, simply create necessary variables for your database and starting admin.